Loading...

 Key information

-The Detour Fellowship will occur in 2023, negotiated between the selected artist in response to their proposed activity, their availability, and the availability of each company.
+The Detour Fellowship is a biennial program initiated in 2023, and is negotiated between the selected artist in response to their proposed activity, their availability, and the availability of each company.
 It can be taken in consecutive periods or spread throughout the year as is most feasible.

-To be considered for this fellowship you must complete an expression of interest, opening on Friday 26 August and closing on Sunday 25 September.
+To be considered for this fellowship you must complete an expression of interest.
 The expression of interest form is a digital form, however if this mode of response is not accessible to you, we accept video or audio responses, please contact us if you wish to express interest in an alternative format.

 Representatives from each host company will assess the expressions of interest, meet and create a shortlist of candidates.

-Shortlisted applicants will be notified by Monday 4 October and will be offered an interview to discuss their proposal in the week commencing Monday 10 October.
-Applicants who are not shortlisted will be notified by Friday 7 October.
+Shortlisted applicants will be notified and will be offered an interview to discuss their proposal.
+Applicants who are not shortlisted will be notified separately.

 What the Detour Fellow receives